-- 4 As described in section 2.2, BC Hydro considered 360 MW of Expected LNG load - that could occur in the North Coast region.
+- 4 As described in section 2.2, BC Hydro considered 360 MW of Expected LNG load - 5 that could occur in the North Coast region.
 In addition there is potential for significant - 6 mining activity, particularly around NTL (currently under construction).
-The regional - 7 LRB in Figure 2-10 shows that the non-firm N-0 transfer capability of the existing
+The regional - 7 LRB in Figure 2-10 shows that the N-0, non-firm transfer capability of the existing

+- BChydro 🖸

-- radial transmission system28 could be exceeded under a number of LNG and mining 1 - scenarios.
-2
+- 1 radial transmission system26 could be exceeded under a number of LNG and mining

+- 2 scenarios.

-- For BC Hydro's analysis of the options to address the requirements in the North - Coast region, please refer to section 6.5.
-5
+- 4 For BC Hydro's analysis of the options to address the requirements in the North - 5 Coast region, please refer to section 6.5.

-2.5.2 Fort Nelson and Horn River Basin 6
+6 2.5.2 Fort Nelson and Horn River Basin

-- This IRP assesses various options for supplying the Fort Nelson and HRB regions 7 - under a range of HRB electrification scenarios.
-LRBs for these scenarios are 8 - presented below.
-9
+- 7 This IRP assesses various options for supplying the Fort Nelson and HRB regions - 8 under a range of HRB electrification scenarios.
+LRBs for these scenarios are - 9 presented below.

-Fort Nelson 2.5.2.1
+10 2.5.2.1 Fort Nelson

-- The Fort Nelson region is located within BC Hydro's service area in the northeast of 11 - B.C.
-The region is not connected to BC Hydro's integrated grid, but is integrated with 12 - Alberta's electricity system via a single 144 kV transmission line.
-The region includes 13
+- 11 The Fort Nelson region is located within BC Hydro's service area in the northeast of - B.C.
+The region is not connected to BC Hydro's integrated grid, but is integrated with - Alberta's electricity system via a single 144 kV transmission line.
+The region includes electrified communities located within the Northern Rockies Regional Municipality,

-28 From WSN.
+26 From WSN.

-- electrified communities located within the Northern Rockies Regional Municipality, - 2 as well as industrial customers located along the 144 kV transmission corridor - 3 linking Fort Nelson to the Alberta system.
-It does not include the HRB, which is - 4 described in the next section. - 5 BC Hydro serves customers in the Fort Nelson region with electricity generated at its - 6 recently upgraded (47 MW to 73 MW) FNG and transmission service (38.5 MW) - 7 from Alberta.
-With these two resources, BC Hydro can currently meet its single - 8 contingency (N-1) reliability criterion29, such that when one of element is out of - 9 service, the entire Fort Nelson region load can still be served. - Figure 2-11 shows the load in the Fort Nelson region (not including potential HRB - shale gas-related load) is expected to grow from its current level of about 30 MW to - between 43 MW (mid forecast) and 80 MW (high scenario) by about F2020.
-Both of - these load scenarios would exceed the 38.5 MW firm N-1 capability of the existing - resources, since the transmission service from the Alberta Electric System Operator - is limited to 38.5 MW and the loss of the 47 MW FNG gas turbine generator results - in the loss of the heat source to the 26 MW FNG steam turbine generator, resulting - in a 73 MW single-contingency event.
-Fort Nelson load is expected to remain - relatively flat under the low load scenario. - In the mid load scenario, the load is expected to grow from its current level of about - 20 30 MW (as measured by winter peak capacity) to about 43 MW by F2020 reaching - the N-1 threshold for planning purposes by about F2018 to F2019.
-While BC Hydro - expects the load growth to be modest over the next five years (F2014 to F2018), - there are significant uncertainties to the forecast due to potential impacts from HRB - development and/or other load developments such as a restart of currently - shut-down forestry mills.
-These uncertainties could cause the capacity shortfall to - occur earlier or later than F2018.
+2 as well as industrial customers located along the 144 kV transmission corridor

+3 linking Fort Nelson to the Alberta system.
+It does not include the HRB, which is

+4 described in the next section.

+BC Hydro serves customers in the Fort Nelson region with electricity generated at its recently upgraded (47 MW to 73 MW) FNG and transmission service (38.5 MW) from Alberta.
+With these two resources, BC Hydro can currently meet its single

+8 contingency (N-1)27 reliability criterion, such that when one of element is out of

+9 service, the entire Fort Nelson region load can still be served.

+Figure 2-11 shows the load in the Fort Nelson region (not including potential HRB 10 shale gas-related load) is expected to grow from its current level of about 30 MW to 11 between 43 MW (mid forecast) and 80 MW (high scenario) by about F2020.
+Both of 12 these load scenarios would exceed the 38.5 MW firm (N-1) capability of the existing 13 resources, since the transmission service from the Alberta Electric System Operator 14 is limited to 38.5 MW and the loss of the 47 MW FNG gas turbine generator results 15 in the loss of the heat source to the 26 MW FNG steam turbine generator, resulting 16 in a 73 MW single-contingency event.
+Fort Nelson load is expected to remain 17 relatively flat under the low load scenario.
+18

+In the mid load scenario, the load is expected to grow from its current level of about 19 30 MW (as measured by winter peak capacity) to about 43 MW by F2020 reaching 20 the N-1 threshold for planning purposes by about F2018-F2019.
+While BC Hydro 21 expects the load growth to be modest over the next five years (F2014-F2018), there 22 are significant uncertainties to the forecast due to potential impacts from HRB 23 development and/or other load developments such as a restart of currently 24 shut-down forestry mills.
+These uncertainties could cause the capacity shortfall to 25 occur earlier or later than F2018.
+26